-My name is Laurie, I’m the Co-Founder of Mindless Mag and if you’ve read my bio you’ll know I was working behind the scenes in the fashion and retail industry for over ten years until I had some sort of conscious awakening.
+My name is Laurie, I’m the Co-Founder of Mindless Mag.
+If you’ve read my bio you’ll know I was working behind the scenes in the fashion and retail industry for over ten years.
+Until I had some sort of conscious awakening.

-Up until that point, I could be found spending enough for a rental deposit on a Cacharel cape, enjoying post-brunch Saturdays twirling around charity shops looking for second hand treasures and I’d be queuing up in Zara once or twice a week for a fast fashion treat.
+Up until that point, I could be found spending enough for a rental deposit on a Cacharel cape.
+I enjoyed post-brunch Saturdays twirling around charity shops looking for second hand treasures.
+And I’d be queuing up in Zara once or twice a week for a fast fashion treat.

 I was, and still am, totally enamoured by the fabric form of art we drape ourselves in.

-For a while now I’ve been one of those annoying people who call themselves vegan and I’m totally teetotal too – so basically I’m the last person you think to call up when you’re throwing a party.
+For a while now I’ve been one of those annoying people who call themselves vegan.
+Added to that I’m totally teetotal – so basically I’m the last person you think to call up when you’re throwing a party.
 But I’m alright with that.
 In fact, I’m not just alright with it – I’m proud.